How To Recreate Hailey Bieber’s ‘Glazed Brownie Lips’

 Keen to recreate her magic?
 It's as easy as following suit, making sure to take the time to blend away as she does.

-Eagle-eyed fans have deduced that the exact lip liner Bieber uses is the Scott Barnes Atelier Lip Liner in the shade 'Naomi'.
-Some dupes we recommend for achieving the rich chestnut hue include Charlotte Tilbury's Lip Cheat Pencil in Pillow Talk Intense for deeper tones or Urban Decay's 24/7 Glide-On Lip Pencil in Liar for fairer tones.
+Eagle-eyed fans have deduced that the exact lip liner Bieber uses is the Scott Barnes Atelier Lip Liner in the shade 'Naomi', which thankfully ships to the UK.
+But if you're after something you can shop quickly or in-person, some dupes we recommend for achieving the rich chestnut hue include Charlotte Tilbury's Lip Cheat Pencil in Pillow Talk Intense for deeper tones or Urban Decay's 24/7 Glide-On Lip Pencil in Liar for fairer tones.

-Of course, the model uses her very own Rhode Beauty Peptide Lip Treatment which is tragically both held up in a vicious cycle of selling out the second it hits the shelves.
-But no need to fear, we have access to plenty of above-par lip balms that impart just as good a shine.
-We particularly love the Billie Eilish-approved Kopari Coconut Lip Glossy Treatment and the Kosas Wet Lip Oil Gloss.